What is cannabis?

 Topical

 Cannabis-infused salves, lotions, and balms are applied to the skin.
 These products won’t make you high.
-There may be health effects and risks associated with cannabis topicals but these are not fully known or understood at this time.
+There may be health effects and risks associated with cannabis topicals, but these are not fully known or understood at this time.

 Eating

-The effects of edibles last much longer than smoking or vaping—up to 12 hours, and some residual effects could last up to 24 hours.
-Length of effect depends on many factors such as how much was taken and the cannabis potency.
+The effects of edible cannabis products (such as teas, baked goods, or capsules) take longer to manifest than smoking or vaping, sometimes up to 4 hours.
+The effects of edibles last much longer than smoking or vaping—up to 12 hours, with some residual effects lasting up to 24 hours.
+The length of effect depends on many factors such as dosage and cannabis potency.